 Now some years your lilac bushes will be better than others because of the winter weather.
 I noticed that my lilacs tend to bloom more when there has been a very cold winter.

 Have your vase prepared with cool water for your lilacs.
 You will need a vase that has a very heavy base as the blooms are heavy and will tip over a light vase.
+Your vase MUST be clean, it should be washed with soap, water and 1 teaspoon of bleach after every use.
+Bacteria that destroys flowers can live in a dry vase for up to 6 months.

 You need to smash the bottoms of the lilac stems so they will draw water up them.
-Use a hammer and give the stem a whack so that it splits.

 Lilacs are not long lasting blooms, they tend to stay for about 4 or 5 days but the scent is so heavenly that their brief time in our homes is much appreciated.

-Don't be afraid to cut your lilacs, your bush will be better for it if you do.
+So when it comes to the trick of cutting lilacs for flowers just remember, don't be afraid to cut your lilacs, your bush will be better for it if you do.